1553 succession crisis: The Succession Act (June 1553)

 The king's will alone was not enough to change the order of succession.
-Edward had to approve it by one of two possible procedures: either the law had to be approved by Parliament, or a royal letters patent had to be approved by the Privy Council, the high clergy, and the chief judges and then ratified by Parliament.
+Edward had to have it approved by one of two possible procedures: either the law had to be approved by Parliament, or a royal letters patent had to be approved by the Privy Council, the high clergy, and the chief judges and then ratified by Parliament.
 Parliamentary hearings required time, which Edward no longer had and would have led to unwanted publicity, so the king and Dudley took the second route.
 On June 11, Edward summoned the high justices to his house for the initial approval of the next, third, revision of the Deuise.
 The judges were to edit the text, unanimously approve it, and submit the final, fourth revision to the king for approval.
 However, on June 12, at a meeting with the king, Chief Judge Edward Montagu strongly refused to approve the draft and accused Dudley of treason.
 Dudley responded with counter-accusations, and the dispute nearly ended in an armed clash.
 As a result, on June 15–16, the judges drew up a legal document unprecedented before—a will, a royal patent, and a public manifesto at the same time.

 Up to this point, the Privy Council, torn by partisan interests, had no unanimous opinion on the succession to the throne.
 However, the news of the judges' support for the royal project radically changed the balance of power: now only a few dared to oppose the king's will.
 Dudley persuaded those who hesitated with bribes and threats, and by June 18, the council had reached a consensus.
 Thomas Cranmer and William Cecil, who had hitherto objected, gave up the fight and joined the majority of the council.
 On June 21, Edward signed the clean slate of the fourth revision; the very next day, Dudley collected a sufficient number of signatures from the titled nobility and high clergy.
 102 people signed the Succession Act: the first, as the highest clergyman, was Cranmer; the last, after Edward's death, were the aldermen of the City of London Corporation.
 Having secured the approval of the royal patent, Dudley did not venture to announce it publicly.
 This decision, whose motives can only be guessed at, was wrong: at the critical moment, the provinces, which considered Mary the rightful heiress, refused to support Jane Grey.